 7.A trip to the Letea Forest

 Letea Forest in the Danube Delta is a protected area, and is a part of UNESCO rightly so: the landscape greets and exceeds any imagination.
 Few places in the world are to gather luxuriant vegetation, sand dunes marred here and there by wild horses’ hooves, creepers, salt lakes and exotic plants.
 To admire them all, you will need a boat and a cart pulled by horses, to pass through traditional villages, where time seems to have stopped in place.
 Forest and desert in the same place; you can see it all during a trip that takes only a couple of hours.

 8.Passing through Sulina

 Sulina can be easily reached and precisely that is why it was the townof sailors, pirates and adventurers.
 Much of the testimony of those times can still be seen today, along with many others.
 Choose a trip to Sulina and in about 6-8 hours you will learn many things about the local history.
 A walk along the seafront of the town (a place of promenade), the three lighthouses or the Delta cathedral (striking resemblance to the German church at the fountains of Danube) are some of the most well known tourist attractions in the Delta.
 The Greek Church from 1868 (which is dedicated to Saint Nicholas and houses the image of the Virgin with the face covered – icon unique in Europe), and boating in the Musura Gulf are just a few of this trip’s highlights.

 If you decide to visit the Danube Delta, you should opt for a private guided tour, because it’s important to have someone to show you the best places or the safest and shortest routes.
-Whether you want to go on an active holiday, like a kayak tour in the Danube Delta, or just on a short trip while visiting the Black Sea Coast, the Delta is equally fascinating as it is intriguing.
+Whether you want to go on an active holiday, like a short trip while visiting the Black Sea Coast, the Delta is equally fascinating as it is intriguing.
 Who knows what you might encounter?